Each domain a page

 Benefits:

-2. you can easily reuse and maintain elements like forms on several domains at once
+1. Easily reuse and maintain elements like forms on several domains at once.

-3. bring in more traffic using landing pages for multiple domains without hassle
+2. Bring in more traffic using landing pages for multiple domains without hassle.

 Caveats:

-• some themes use webfonts, for them to work a couple of rows are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin)
+• Some themes use webfonts, for them to work a couple of lines are added to your .htaccess, these are clearly marked #ruigehond007 (this is my seventh plugin).

-• if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation
+• If your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation tab.

-I put special care in making the plugin very lighweight, you will notice it has virtually no effect on the speed of your installation.
+I put special care in making the plugin very lightweight, you will notice it has virtually no effect on the speed of your installation.

 NGINX